Back to Blog

 The Freedom of Flat Rates

-Building your own internal platform decouples costs from headcount.
-Whether you have 10 users or 10,000, your server costs might increase by $50—but licensing costs stay at $0.
+Building your own internal platform fundamentally decouples costs from headcount growth.
+Whether you have 10 users or 10,000, your underlying server costs might increase by a negligible $50—but your crucial licensing costs stay at $0.
+This shift offers unparalleled predictability.

 "